 74.9 Thus I saw their positions; how the Moon rose, and the Sun set, in those days.

-74.10 And if five years are added together, the Sun has an excess of thirty days.
+74.10 And if five years are added together, the Sun has an excess of fifty days.
 For each year, of the five years, there are three hundred and sixty four days.

-74.11 And the excess, of the Sun and the stars, comes to six days.
-In five years, with six days each, they have an excess of thirty days, and the Moon falls behind the Sun and the stars by thirty days.
+74.11 And the excess, of the Sun and the stars, comes to ten days.
+In five years, with ten days each year, they have an excess of fifty days, and the Moon falls behind the Sun and the stars by fifty days.

 74.12 And the Moon conducts the years exactly, all of them according to their eternal positions; they are neither early nor late, even by one day, but change the year in exactly three hundred and sixty-four days.